-3.3 Operational and deployment scenarios
+3.3 Operational and deployment scenarios of EESS operations

-[Editor’s Note: A view was expressed that further discussions are needed on these evolving deployment scenarios (e.g., their compatibility with existing services).]
+The 7 190-7 250 MHz and 8 025-8 400 MHz bands will remain important for EESS for high-capacity systems in the future as it offers unique properties in terms of propagation characteristics and system availability and bandwidth.

-250In line with the increasing number of non-GSO filings, the number of EESS satellite systems and as well the need for more Earth observation data and for higher accuracy are increasing very rapidly, as they play a key role in improving and managing critical sectors of activities on Earth.
+In line with the increasing number of non-GSO filings, the number of EESS satellite systems and as well the need for more Earth observation data and for higher accuracy are increasing very rapidly, as they play a key role in improving and managing critical sectors of activities on Earth.

 As it becomes more difficult to serve this demand with the existing networks of Earth stations and to coordinate at the same time new satellite systems using the same or nearby locations for their ground segment, new deployment scenarios with higher diversity of locations and a much higher number of Earth stations are expected to grow in proportion.

-Moreover, even if other EESS frequency ranges could be considered for high-capacity systems in the future, they cannot replace the frequency range 7 190-8 400 MHz which remain crucial for the development of EESS systems as it offers unique properties in terms of propagation characteristics and system availability, bandwidth and technological readiness.

-In addition, other frequency alternatives, are currently subject to a more constrained radio environment with some uncertainties regarding the possibility to access these bands due to the current deployment of terrestrial systems with high density scenario on a co-primary basis (e.g., 25,5-27 GHz band) or the secondary status of the Earth exploration-satellite service with respect to other primary services (e.g., 37,5-40,5 GHz).

 This traditional approach is well adapted in the case where one satellite system is associated with a limited number of earth stations at specific locations.
-However, when considering the development of Ground Segment as a Service (GSaaS) networks or Direct Receiving Stations, a different way of conceiving the operation of earth stations as part of Earth observation systems will progressively depart from this traditional model, with the addition of a third component which would be considered as the user segment:
+However, when considering the development of GSaaS networks or Direct Receiving Stations (DRS), a different way of conceiving the operation of earth stations as part of Earth observation systems will progressively depart from this traditional model, with the addition of a third component which would be considered as the user segment:

 1 Satellite operators may no longer have a clear or final picture of the earth stations they will utilize and serve until very close to launch date.
 Since the locations of all earth stations may not be known at the time of filing, this situation will likely call for an increasing use of typical Earth stations.